senzhaocode/FuSViz_docs/docs/Usage_manual.md

 #### DNA_SV_network_hub and RNA_SV_network_hub

-A table summarizes network centrality/hub score.
+A table is generated to summarize network centrality/hub score.
 The `nodes` column is marked by three colors (`red: oncogenes`, `blue: tumor suppressor genes` and `orange: cancer-related genes`).
 Two different values, `degree` and `score`, represent the number of edges linking to a node and the number of samples involving SV events for a node.
 By ranking table via `degree` and `score`, users could identify the hub with a high complexity.

 ![](4.6.3.DNA_RNA_network_hub.png)